-In this post, we will look at your options for contacting your ex, their pros and cons, and the best way for most men and women reading this.
+Below we will look at a bunch of options for contacting your ex, their pros and cons, and the best way for most men and women reading this.

 First, here is a list of all the communication options I could think of: